-I’m starting a new series today and would like to introduce you to Student Mama who writes over at Little Skool Girl blog.
+I’m starting a new series today and would like to introduce you to Student Mama.
 Student Mama is close to finishing her bachelor’s degree in business, is in her mid-twenties and has been separated from her husband (Freckles) for five months or so.
 They were married for about five and a half years and have a five year old daughter.

 Student Mama says she still has a way to go on her journey but even this short period of being alone has taught her to be more independent and yes, that does include changing light bulbs!
 Here’s Student Mama.